Ramaria formosa: Distribution and habitat

-Fruiting in autumn, Ramaria formosa is associated with beech and is found in Asia (Yunnan, China and India) and Europe.
-Forms from the western areas are known to occur under conifers.
+Fruiting in autumn, Ramaria formosa is associated with beech and is found in Europe.
 In Cyprus, the fungus is thought to form mycorrhizal associations with golden oak (Quercus alnifolia).

+Similar forms collected in North America are considered to represent a different species.

 Toxicity

 Consumption of the fungus results in acute gastrointestinal symptoms of nausea, vomiting, colicky abdominal pain and diarrhea.
 The toxins responsible are unknown to date.
 It has been reported as edible if the acrid tips are removed.
-Toxicity notwithstanding, the fungus is used as a traditional medicine by the Gurjar and Bakarwal tribes in the Rajouri and Poonch districts of India.
-Fruit bodies are eaten with food after cooking, in the belief that they relieve body pain.
-The fungus is also sold in markets in Lijiang, China.